HannesDiemerling/IV-Implementation/iv_in_python.md

 However, for small data sets IV shows a tendency to underestimated the accuracy, since testing in the first few steps has small training set size.
 The issue was addressed by Braun, Eckert, and von Oertzen [@braun_independent_2023] by using a estimate of the asymptotic accuracy as the training set size approaches infinity.
 This utilizes the fact that IV provides correctness of items on differing training set sizes, which allows to estimate the function mapping training set size to the accuracy distribution.

 A preliminary version of this method was implemented in R [@braun_independent_2023; @r_development_core_team._r_2010].
 R is a useful tool for statistical computing, with a wide range of statistical libraries and packages.
 However, R is not explicitly build for machine learning applications, and consequently R is widely used in this community.
-Instead, the by far most common language for machine learning applications is Pyhthon [@kaggle-survey-2022].
+Instead, Mooney [-@kaggle-survey-2022] reports that the by far most common language for machine learning applications is Python [@XXX cite Phyton introduction here].
 To make IV commonly available for machine learning community, an implementation in Python is required.
 In addition, the R implementation of IV does not estimates the asymptotical accuracy in a Bayesian way, which is one of the most important advantages of IV.

 In this article, an implementation of IV in Phython is introduced.
 It applies a Bayesian algorithm that can compute the accuracy of the classifier within each class (e.g., the specificity and sensitivity for detecting a depression), on the whole data set, and the Balanced Accuracy (BAC) for a weighted comparison of the class.
 For each of these accuracies, the posterior distribution can be obtained for the asymptotic accuarcy or for every training set size.
 A small simulation is provided to explain the usage of the package and to demonstrate the results.
 The article closes by a discussion of the package for the research field.